Feelings of excess stress and anxiety are hellish. I know because I’ve been there.

 Friendly, Firm, Fair and Honest

 Patience from those around you when you are suffering from stress and anxiety is a finite resource.
 Coping with someone who is stressed and anxious is draining for anyone, but especially for loved ones.
 There is a risk of those around you initially being overly sympathetic, neglecting their own needs, and then becoming resentful, annoyed and even stressed out and anxious themselves.
 Stress and anxiety can be contagious.
 When you are feeling stressed and anxious it’s important to remember that it’s not all about you and to keep a healthy perspective.

-Strangely enough I was shocked to learn that my husband was not quite as into me during a period of intense stress and anxiety.
+Strangely enough, I was shocked to learn that my husband was not quite as into me during a period of intense stress and anxiety.
 That realisation was enough for me to re-evaluate and change my behaviour.
-Although it was hard to hear at the time, if he’d tried to protect me, and hadn’t been honest or fair to himself, I might not have been able to turn things around as quickly as I did.
-Similarly if he’d lambasted me for behaving the way I was, criticised, or blamed me for the impact I was having on him, that would have been equally detrimental.
+Although it was hard to hear at the time, if he’d tried to protect me and hadn’t been honest or fair to himself, I might not have been able to turn things around as quickly as I did.
+Similarly, if he’d lambasted me for behaving the way I was, criticised, or blamed me for the impact I was having on him, that would have been equally detrimental.

 If you can it’s a good idea to set ground rules for dealing with the situation from the outset.
 Be honest about the way you’re feeling but also acknowledge that it is hard on those around you and commit to working on the problem.
 Negotiate for what you need from your partner, your boss or even your children.
-Time off work, a reduction in work load, time to exercise or meditate, support around the house; are all reasonable requests when you are working to move yourself out of stress and anxiety, but only if you are also working on the real issues at the same time.
+Time off work, a reduction in workload, time to exercise or meditate, support around the house; are all reasonable requests when you’re working to move out of stress and anxiety, but only if you are also working on the real issues at the same time.
 Let them know that this is your problem and then follow through with what you are going to do about it.